Bonnie Nardi: Work

-Prior to teaching at the University of California, Nardi worked at AT&T Labs, Agilent, Hewlett-Packard and Apple labs.
-She is among anthropologists who have been employed by high-tech companies to examine consumers' behavior in their homes and offices.
+Prior to teaching at the University of California, Nardi worked at AT&T Labs, Agilent, Hewlett-Packard, and Apple Labs.
+She is among the anthropologists who have been employed by high-tech companies to examine consumers' behavior at home and in the office.

 Nardi collaborated with Victor Kaptelinin to write Acting with Technology: Activity Theory and Interaction Design (2009) and Activity Theory in HCI: Fundamentals and Reflections (2012).
 These works discuss activity theory and offer a basis for understanding our relationship with technology.

 Interests

 Her interests are in the areas of human-computer interaction, computer supported cooperative work, more specifically in activity theory, computer-mediated communication, and interaction design.
 Nardi has researched CSCW applications and blogging, and pioneered the study of World of Warcraft in HCI.
 She has studied the use of technology in offices, hospitals, schools, libraries and laboratories.

 She is widely known among librarians – especially research, reference and digital librarians – for Chapter 7 of Information Ecologies, which focused on librarians as keystone species in information ecologies.
 Nardi's book inspired the title of a UK conference Information Ecologies: the impact of new information 'species hosted, inter alia, by the UK Office of Library Networking, now known by its acronym UKOLN, and led to a keynote address by Nardi at a 1998 Library of Congress Institute on Reference Service in a Digital Age.
 She had written Information Ecologies while a researcher at ATT Labs Research.

 Nardi's self-described theoretical orientation is "activity theory" – aka Cultural-Historical Activity Theory (CHAT) -, a philosophical framework developed by the Russian psychologists Vygotsky, Luria, Leont'ev, and their students.
 "My interests are user interface design, collaborative work, computer-mediated communication, and theoretical approaches to technology design and evaluation."

 According to Oklahoma Senator Tom Coburn's Wastebook 2010, Nardi received a $100,000 grant to "analyze and understand the ways in which players of World of Warcraft, a popular multiplayer game, engage in creative collaboration".
 In Coburn's list of 100 supposedly-wasteful federal spending projects, Nardi's project came in at number 6, with Coburn's report saying, "Most people have to work for a living, others get to play video games."

 Nardi's My Life as a Night Elf Priest is one of the best known ethnographies of World of Warcraft.